pratikchaudhari13052003/AI_Helicopter_path/README.md

 - Track and log best objective per iteration so you can plot convergence.
 - Add unit tests for `evaluateSolution` and small fixed-instance sanity checks.

-## License
-Add the license you prefer (MIT recommended for student projects).